BolajiAyodeji/bolajiayodeji.com/content/handling-static-forms-the-client-side-way.md

 each field so we can grab the data and send to formspree.

-— For Email address, I added a **_replyto attribute** (This just mean, you’ll be able to reply back to the user who originally submitted via email)
+— For Email address, I added a **_replyto attribute** (This just mean, you’ll be able to quickly reply to the user who originally submitted via email)

 — I’ve added a **_subject** attribute.
 This value is used for the email’s subject so that you can quickly reply to submissions without having to edit the